 From the Cowgate estate in Newcastle, Noor is committed to giving local children positive opportunities and bringing the community together.
 She told us about her experiences:

-At first, my main objective was to get work experience, but then I realised that Kids Kabin was somewhere kids know they are wanted, can feel free to express themselves and be calm and relaxed.
+My brother, Lucky, comes to Kids Kabin and said I should come along, so I thought I could come and help.
+At first, my main objective was to get work experience, but then I realised Kids Kabin is somewhere kids know they're wanted, can feel free to express themselves and be calm and relaxed.
 I saw this and wanted to share it with other children.

 Kids Kabin creates a sense of togetherness and community.
-I saw children being friends at Kids Kabin when out on the street they could not be because of peer pressure from other children.
+I saw children being friends at Kids Kabin when out on the street they couldn't be because of peer pressure from other children.
 I already had an idea of what I wanted to do, but now I also know I’m really good with kids too.

 The best thing has been seeing kids growing up and developing their skills.
 One kid that had very little confidence could now run his own session.

-If I know there’s a new child who has moved into the street and they’re struggling to settle and find friends then I’ll go and speak to their mum and let them know about what we do at Kids Kabin and encourage them to come.
+If I know there’s a new child who has moved into the street and they’re struggling to settle and find friends, I’ll go and speak to their mum and let them know about what we do at Kids Kabin and encourage them to come.
 For the kids it’s about having somewhere to go where they can get on with something important.
 It’s a safe spot for kids, and that’s also great for adults as they know their kids are safe.